 In July 2017, NYSE MKT, which was listed by the Department of Finance (Canada) as a "designated stock exchange", was rebranded as NYSE American.
 The Department of Finance (Canada) has not yet confirmed that NYSE American is a "designated stock exchange" for purposes of the Income Tax Act (Canada) and the Income Tax Regulations (collectively, the "Canadian Tax Act").
 As a result, it is not clear whether the common shares will be considered as being listed on a "designated stock exchange" for purposes of the Canadian Tax Act.
-In these circumstances, the common shares and the warrants will be "taxable Canadian property" for purposes of the Canadian Tax Act if, at any particular time during the last 60-months, more than 50% of the fair market value of the shares was derived, directly or indirectly, from one or any combination of: (i) real or immoveable property situated in Canada, (ii) "Canadian resource properties" (as that term is defined in the Canadian Tax Act), (iii) "timber resource properties" (as that term is defined in the Canadian Tax Act), in, property described in any of the foregoing whether or not the property exists.
+In these circumstances, the common shares and the warrants will be "taxable Canadian property" for purposes of the Canadian Tax Act if, at any particular time during the last 60-months, more than 50% of the fair market value of the shares was derived, directly or indirectly, from one or any combination of: (i) real or immoveable property situated in Canada, (ii) "Canadian Tax Act) and (iv) options in respect of, or interests in, or for civil law rights in, property described in any of the foregoing whether or not the property exists.
 Unit holders are encouraged to consult a tax advisor as to the Canadian tax consequences of disposing of common shares and warrants (as well as any shares received on exercise of warrants).